 One of the most interesting things about the Algiers neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
 With 64.9% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 99.4% of the neighborhoods in America.

-In addition, one of the unique characteristics of the Algiers neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.3% of the neighborhoods in America.
+In addition, the Algiers neighborhood stands out for having an average per capita income lower than 99.3% of the neighborhoods in the United States.

 Renter-occupied real estate is dominant in the Algiers neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 99.2%, which is higher than 99.1% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.